MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-overview.md

 ## Setting up the brand center

-To enable the new brand center the global administrator will need to perform a set of simple steps in the Microsoft 365 admin center to create/activate the Brand center app.
+To enable the new brand center the global administrator needs to perform a set of simple steps in the Microsoft 365 admin center to create/activate the Brand center app.
 The brand center app requires the use of Public CDN.

-The brand center administrative experience finds the site that has your organization’s existing organization asset libraries if you are using them and base your brand center on this site.
-If you are not using the organization asset library feature, we will prompt you to make a new site to be your brand center.
+The brand center administrative experience finds the site that has your organization’s existing organization asset libraries if you're using them and base your brand center on this site.
+If you aren't using the organization asset library feature, we'll prompt you to make a new site to be your brand center.

-When you turn on the SharePoint brand center for your organization, this will let you use the custom fonts feature in SharePoint and Viva Connections.
+When you turn on the SharePoint brand center for your organization, this lets you use the custom fonts feature in SharePoint and Viva Connections.
 You can find more details in the Message Center post for Custom Fonts.

-To enable the SharePoint brand center the global administrator will need to perform a few simple steps in the Microsoft 365 admin center to create/activate the Brand center app.
+To enable the SharePoint brand center, the global administrator needs to perform a few simple steps in the Microsoft 365 admin center to create/activate the Brand center app.

 The steps required depend on your current tenant configuration.
 The following describes steps you need to do for each of the three scenarios:

-- Scenario 1: Your tenant does not currently utilize the SharePoint Organization Assets feature.
+- Scenario 1: Your tenant doesn't currently utilize the SharePoint Organization Assets feature.

 - Scenario 2: Your tenant uses the SharePoint Organization Assets feature with Private CDN.